axoflow/axosyslog-core-docs/content/filterx/_index.md

 js.third_key = "third-value-not-available-in-MESSAGE";
 ```

-You can use [filterx operators](#operators) and [functions](#functions).
+You can use [FilterX operators](#operators) and [functions](#functions).

 ## Data model and scope {#scoping}

-Each filterx block can access data from the following elements.
+Each FilterX block can access data from the following elements.

 - Macros and name-value pairs of the message being processed (for example, `$PROGRAM`).
 The names of macros and name-value pairs begin with the `$` character.
-If you define a new variable in a filterx block and its name begins with the `$` character, it's automatically added to the name-value pairs of the message.
+If you define a new variable in a FilterX block and its name begins with the `$` character, it's automatically added to the name-value pairs of the message.

     {{% alert title="Note" color="info" %}}
 Using curly braces around macro names is not mandatory, and the `"$MESSAGE"` and `"${MESSAGE}"` formats are equivalent.
 If the name contains only alphanumeric characters and the underscore, you don't need the curly braces.
 If it contains any other characters (like a hyphen (`-`) or a dot (`.`)), you need the curly braces, so it's best to always use curly braces.